jfabello/gc-platform-api-client/docs/classes/workforcemanagement-api.md

 - [`getWorkforcemanagementCalendarUrlIcs`](#getworkforcemanagementcalendarurlics) - Get existing calendar link for the current user
 - [`getWorkforcemanagementHistoricaldataBulkRemoveJob`](#getworkforcemanagementhistoricaldatabulkremovejob) - Retrieves delete job status for historical data imports associated with the job id
 - [`getWorkforcemanagementHistoricaldataBulkRemoveJobs`](#getworkforcemanagementhistoricaldatabulkremovejobs) - Retrieves all delete job status for historical data
-- [`getWorkforcemanagementHistoricaldataDeletejob`](#getworkforcemanagementhistoricaldatadeletejob) - Retrieves delete job status for historical data imports of the organization.
 - [`getWorkforcemanagementHistoricaldataImportstatus`](#getworkforcemanagementhistoricaldataimportstatus) - Retrieves status of the historical data imports of the organization
 - [`getWorkforcemanagementHistoricaldataImportstatusJobId`](#getworkforcemanagementhistoricaldataimportstatusjobid) - Retrieves status of the historical data imports associated with job id
 - [`getWorkforcemanagementIntegrationsHris`](#getworkforcemanagementintegrationshris) - Get integrations